thijsvb/PeopleGo/README.md

 * Pictures of them in `png` format (preferebly with transparent backgrounds)
 * The latitude and longitude of the locations you want them to be

+#### Step 0
+Clone this repository.
+If you want to test the app without adding people, you can skip ahead to step 5.

 #### Step 1
-In the `data` folder remove all the images that are in there now.
+In the `data` folder remove all the images (files that end in `.png`) that are in there now.

 #### Step 2
 Add your own images in the `data` folder.
 Make sure the images have the names of the people you want to add.
 For example; when you want to add Bob, you should name the image of Bob `Bob.png`.